pair_modify keyword values ...

 keyword = pair or shift or mix or table or table/disp or tabinner or tabinner/disp or tail or compute

-pair values = sub-style N special which wt1 wt2 wt3 sub-style = sub-style of pair hybrid N = which instance of sub-style (only if sub-style is used multiple times) special which wt1 wt2 wt3 = override special_bonds settings (optional) which = lj/coul or lj or coul w1,w2,w3 = 1-2, 1-3, and 1-4 weights from 0.0 to 1.0 inclusive mix value = geometric or arithmetic or sixthpower shift value = yes or no table value = N 2^N = # of values in table table/disp value = N 2^N = # of values in table tabinner value = cutoff cutoff = inner cutoff at which to begin table (distance units) tabinner/disp value = cutoff cutoff = inner cutoff at which to begin table (distance units) tail value = yes or no compute value = yes or no
+pair values = sub-style N special which wt1 wt2 wt3 or sub-style N compute/tally flag sub-style = sub-style of pair hybrid N = which instance of sub-style (only if sub-style is used multiple times) special which wt1 wt2 wt3 = override special_bonds settings (optional) which = lj/coul or lj or coul w1,w2,w3 = 1-2, 1-3, and 1-4 weights from 0.0 to 1.0 inclusive compute/tally flag = yes or no mix value = geometric or arithmetic or sixthpower shift value = yes or no table value = N 2^N = # of values in table table/disp value = N 2^N = # of values in table tabinner value = cutoff cutoff = inner cutoff at which to begin table (distance units) tabinner/disp value = cutoff cutoff = inner cutoff at which to begin table (distance units) tail value = yes or no compute value = yes or no

-pair_modify shift yes mix geometric pair_modify tail yes pair_modify table 12 pair_modify pair lj/cut compute no pair_modify pair lj/cut/coul/long 1 special lj/coul 0.0 0.0 0.0
+pair_modify shift yes mix geometric pair_modify tail yes pair_modify table 12 pair_modify pair lj/cut compute no pair_modify pair tersoff compute/tally no pair_modify pair lj/cut/coul/long 1 special lj/coul 0.0 0.0 0.0

 Modify the parameters of the currently defined pair style.
 Not all parameters are relevant to all pair styles.